swampfox/flozgop/README.md

 flozgop
 =======

-All the gop that's fit to floz
+All the gop that's fit to floz.